legophil101/Text-to-Morse-Converter/README.md

 ### Text to Morse Conversion
 - Converts any standard text input into Morse code.
-- Ignores unsupported characters with a pop-up notification.
+- Detects unsupported characters and notifies the user via a pop-up.

 ### Morse to Text Conversion
 - Decodes Morse code into readable text.